Resonances and PT symmetry in quantum curves

 \sectiono{Introduction}

 In recent years, various dualities between string/gravity theories and gauge theories have been proposed, in which the spacetime in the gravity side emerges from the strong coupling dynamics of the quantum gauge theory.
 In these dualities, a precise dictionary relates the geometric moduli of the spacetime to global parameters of the quantum theory.
-One interesting and somewhat puzzling aspect of these dualities is that the entries of the dictionary have sometimes a very different nature.
+One interesting and somewhat puzzling aspect of this dictionary is that their entries have sometimes a very different nature.
 For example, the gauge theory side involves global parameters which are {\it discrete} and {\it real} (like for example the rank of the gauge group).
 These parameters correspond, in the string theory side, to {\it continuous} moduli which often can take {\it complex} values.
 In order to better understand these dualities, it is important to address these hidden tensions in the dictionary.

 Dualities involving topological strings have provided simplified models in which many of these questions can be addressed in great detail.
 In \cite{ghm,cgm}, a precise correspondence was postulated between topological string theory on toric Calabi--Yau (CY) manifolds, and quantum-mechanical systems on the real line.
 This correspondence, sometimes referred to as TS/ST correspondence, leads to highly non-trivial mathematical predictions, and can be used as an excellent testing ground to examine the subtleties involved in the dictionary relating string theory to quantum systems.